 A lot of pastures may need renewal after a drought when the plants seem dead, and there’s plenty of advertising pressure to encourage farmers to spend money.
 But it’s an expensive business for a small block so get some independent advice – and not necessarily from those selling the seed!
 There’s always a lot of seed (called hard seed) in the pasture which has accumulated over years, and it will eventually germinate, but there’s no guarantee what you may end up with – or if weeds will beat the long dormant grass and clover seeds.

 If you have reseeded, be very careful not to damage any newly sown pastures, and do the ‘pull test’ before grazing with some light stock such as sheep or calves – never large heavy animals.
-This test is where you grab a handful of pasture and rip it off like a cow would do – to see if the roots stay firmly anchored in the soil before grazing.
+This test is to grab a handful of pasture and rip it off like a cow would do – to see if the roots stay firmly anchored in the soil before grazing.

 Your block will never grow decent pasture if there’s no fertility in the soil.
 So get a soil test done to see what nutrients are needed.
 If you can’t understand what’s on a soil test report, get some independent advice, as there’s far too much fertiliser of the wrong kind being used when and where it’s not needed.
 Fertiliser is not cheap and there are now nutrient limits imposed by councils.

 Be wary of fertilisers on the market where there’s little real information from independent trials.
 Find a local farmer on the same soil type and check what they use and get their advice.
 Be especially careful to avoid spreading any fertiliser near drains, dams, creeks or wetlands.